 \subsection{Hybrid Approaches to VIO}

-Differentiable filters (DFs) have been proposed as a way to impose prior knowledge into the network structure by combining \textit{perception} (i.e., through a measurement model that maps sensory observations to the state) and \textit{prediction} (i.e., through a process model that determines how the state changes over time) in a Bayesian fashion \cite{Haarnoja:2016,kloss2021train}.
-Being fully differentiable, DF's can be trained end-to-end to produce uncertainty-aware measurement and process models that accurately model the noise characteristics that are present.
-The DF is particularly useful for replacing (brittle) hand-crafted measurement models with networks that directly map high dimensional, nonlinear measurements (e.g., raw images) onto to the state.
-Application of this hybrid structure in visual applications include camera relocalization \cite{zhou2020kfnet}, object tracking \cite{Haarnoja:2016}, and VIO.
-Chen et al. \cite{chen2021fully} use a DF to learn the noise parameters of an EKF-based VIO system.
-The authors of \cite{chen2021dynanet}, through a feature fusion scheme, train a visual-inertial measurement model for a Kalman filter with a learned process model.
-Li et al. \cite{li2020towards} present a DF that combines a classical IMU-based process model with a learned relative pose measurement model.
-Their network was trained end-to-end by minimizing a pose supervision loss.
-We extend the approach of Li et al. \cite{li2020towards} by training the network with a photometric reconstruction loss, which improves the overall system accuracy by leveraging the data efficiency of self-supervised learning.
+Differentiable filters (DFs) have been proposed as a way to impose prior knowledge on the network structure by combining \textit{perception} (i.e., through a measurement model that maps sensory observations to the state) and \textit{prediction} (i.e., through a process model that determines how the state changes over time) in a Bayesian manner \cite{Haarnoja:2016,kloss2021train}.
+Being fully differentiable, DF's can be trained end-to-end to produce uncertainty-aware measurement and process models that accurately account for sensor noise characteristics.
+The DF is particularly useful for replacing (brittle) hand-crafted models with networks that directly map high dimensional, nonlinear measurements (e.g., raw images) onto the state.
+Applications of this hybrid structure include camera relocalization \cite{zhou2020kfnet}, object tracking \cite{Haarnoja:2016}, and VIO.
+Chen et al.\ \cite{chen2021fully} use a DF to learn the noise parameters of an EKF-based VIO system.
+The authors of \cite{chen2021dynanet} train a visual-inertial measurement model for a Kalman filter through a feature fusion-scheme with a learned process model.
+Li et al.\ \cite{li2020towards} present a DF that combines a classical IMU-based process model with a learned relative pose measurement model.
+Their network is trained end-to-end by minimizing a pose supervision loss.
+We extend the approach of Li et al.\ \cite{li2020towards} by training our network with a photometric reconstruction loss, which improves the overall system accuracy by leveraging the data efficiency of self-supervised learning.
 To the best of the authors' knowledge, we are the first to train a differentiable filter in a fully self-supervised manner.